Klingebeil/homepage/wiki/Innovation Work/grounded-theory-of-innovation.md

 - trojan-horses
 ---

-# Grounded Theory of Innovation in Journalism
+# A Grounded Theory of Innovation in Journalism

 Innovation in journalism is often framed as something brought in from the outside—a disruptive technology, a consulting firm’s playbook, or a Silicon Valley ‘solution.’
 But what if it’s already there, hidden in the workarounds of a reporter tweaking a CMS hack, the ad-hoc collaborations of a small newsroom, or the quiet refusal to adopt tools that don’t fit?
 This is a case for recognizing that these outside methods are often itself the problem and an argument for grounded innovation: not importing change, but cultivating it from the soil up.